 - Spring Market Beef Weigh-in.
-Animals MUST be weighed, tagged and ID as 4-H animals.
+Animals SHOULD be weighed, tagged and ID as 4-H animals.
 If you are interested in showing at State Fair, DNA samples should be taken at this time and EID tags inserted.
-If you are not able to attend, you must attend another county's 4-H Weigh-in; the animals will not be eligible for Rate of Gain Contest.
-If you are not able to make it to another county weigh-in, make up dates will be made on a case by case basis. - All other beef must be ID by June 1.

-- All Market Beef must check-in at the scheduled time during Fair.
+If you are not able to attend, you can attend another county's 4-H Weigh-in; the animals will not be eligible for Rate of Gain Contest. - All other beef must be ID by June 15th. - All Market Beef must check-in at the scheduled time during Fair.
 Weight will determine class flights and sale eligibility.
 Members cannot substitute another animal for one that fails to meet the weight requirements. - Market Beef animals may not have more than two permanent incisor teeth (18 months).
 Questionable aged animals will be mouthed. - Market Steers, min.
 (1000lbs.), max. (no lid).
 Market Heifers, min.
 (900lbs.), max. (no lid).
 Livestock failing to meet the weight requirement may show and earn premium money, but will be ineligible for championship awards and the livestock sale. - Market Heifers cannot be pregnant.
 If pregnant, they can show as breeding beef instead. - All market animals are automatically consigned to the Livestock Sale.
 Youth must come to the office and remove those animals they do not wish to sell within one hour after the show.
 If youth have more than one animal of the same species and do not remove one, neither animal will be allowed to sell. - Remember to have your photograph taken with your animal after weigh-in for your thank you card.

 Carcass Ultrasound Contest - Ultrasound is conducted during fair weigh-in.
 Result will be announced after the Market Beef Show.
 Everyone is automatically entered into this contest.
-Thanks to Vin-Mar for making this contest available to all exhibitors through their generous donation.
+Thanks to Kearns Cattle Co and Western Sprayers for making this contest available to all exhibitors through their generous donation.